-Potential techniques for the determination of the confidence level range from full stochastic modelling to a relatively simple assumption about the shape of the underlying probability distribution.
+Potential methods for the determination of the confidence level range from full stochastic modelling to a relatively simple assumption about the shape of the underlying probability distribution.

 Determining the confidence level corresponding to the RA may be operationally burdensome; nevertheless, the confidence level is a required disclosure under IFRS 17.
 Therefore, the actuary would need to assess the practicality, cost, and effort associated with the selected method.
-In particular, it is possible that parameterization of a full stochastic model may require so many assumptions that it could lead to spurious accuracy in the resulting calculation of the confidence level.
-In many situations, a more simplified approximation technique may provide an equally reasonable estimate of the confidence level at much less cost and effort.
-The degree of rigour is an entity-specific decision subject to the judgment of the actuary and agreement of the auditor.
+In particular, it is possible that parameterization of a full stochastic model may require so many assumptions that the accuracy of the resulting confidence level becomes spurious.
+In many situations, a more simplified approximation method may provide an equally reasonable estimate of the confidence level at much less cost and effort.
+The degree of rigour is an entity-specific decision.

-Regardless of the technique selected, the actuary would be aware that the quantification of the confidence level is an estimate, given the unobservable nature of the full probability distribution of the present value of the cash flows.
+Regardless of the method selected, the actuary would be aware that the quantification of the confidence level is an estimate, given the unobservable nature of the full probability distribution of the present value of the cash flows.
 The actuary would make users of the information aware that the quantification is based on certain methods and assumptions and take care to apply those methods and assumptions consistently from period to period.